You’re Not “Just a Mom”: Navigating the Identity Shift of Motherhood - Baby Chick

 Share

-So many things change for a woman after having a baby.
-It is important not to lose yourself in the identity of motherhood.
+So many things shift after having a baby, and it is easy to lose sight of yourself in the process.
+But you are more than the role of “mom.”

 Body Changes

 Your body no longer feels like your own after having a baby.
-I am almost two years postpartum, and I am still getting used to my new body.
-Some days I still do not recognize myself, and it’s hard to get used to.
+I am almost two years postpartum and still getting used to my new body.
+Some days, I still do not recognize myself, and it’s hard to get used to.
 Even after spending 40 weeks carrying your child and delivering him, your body still may not feel like your own.

-You might be constantly reminded by saggy skin and stretch marks or dark circles under your eyes due to lack of sleep.
+Due to lack of sleep, you might be constantly reminded by saggy skin, stretch marks, or dark circles under your eyes.
 You might leak urine if you laugh or exercise, a constant reminder of the sacrifice that your body underwent to carry your child.
 If you are breastfeeding, your body is undergoing another sacrifice by nourishing another human.

-Your body has changed!
+Your body has changed.
 Your body has given your family the ultimate gift, the gift of life.
-No matter what changes your body has gone through, never forget to be thankful for all your body has given you.
+No matter what changes your body has gone through, never forget to be thankful for all it has given you.

 • How can I be a mom and partner?